 Enhance Your App: Custom Domains, Scaling, and More

 Consequently, From the screenshot above you can add a custom domain.
 See how to map an existing domain to your app service plan in a related article.
 Also, you can scale up (

 changing the pricing tier of the App Service plan that your app belongs to and scale out (

 increasing the number of VM instances that run your app.
 You can scale out to as many as 30 instances, depending on your pricing tier).

-Now let’s finally launch our web app to see the application interface on a browser by clicking on the URL or browser button as I mentioned above.
+Nonetheless, let’s finally launch our web app to see the application interface on a browser by clicking on the URL or browser button as I mentioned above.

-The screenshot above shows the interface of my application.
+In addition, The screenshot above shows the interface of my application.